Inez Cook

-Inez Cook (traditional Nuxalk name: Snitsmana) is a Canadian Indigenous businesswoman and author who is the co-founder and owner of the Salmon n' Bannock restaurant; Vancouver’s only Indigenous-owned and operated restaurant specializing in First Nations cuisine.
-A survivor of the Sixties Scoop, Cook has used food, storytelling, and business leadership to reconnect with her Nuxalk identity.
+Inez Cook (traditional Nuxalk name: Snitsmana; born May 22, 1969) is a Canadian Indigenous businesswoman and author who is the co-founder and owner of the Salmon n' Bannock restaurant, Vancouver's only Indigenous-owned and operated restaurant specializing in First Nations cuisine.
+A survivor of the Sixties Scoop, Cook is known for her use of food, storytelling, and business leadership to reconnect with her Nuxalk identity.

 Early life and Sixties Scoop

 Cook was born in Bella Coola, British Columbia, and is a member of the Nuxalk Nation.
 She was taken from her birth family as an infant during the Sixties Scoop, a Canadian government policy under which thousands of Indigenous children were removed from their communities and adopted into non-Indigenous families.
 Raised in Vancouver in a loving Dutch-Russian Mennonite household, Cook later recalled feeling a profound disconnection from her cultural roots despite her positive upbringing.
-She described experiencing “a deep yearning” for her Indigenous identity throughout her youth.
+She described experiencing "a deep yearning" for her Indigenous identity throughout her youth.

 Career

 Aviation

 Cook worked in aviation for more than three decades, including as a flight attendant.
-She served on Air Canada’s Indigenous employee council, where she participated in initiatives related to Indigenous representation in corporate communications.
+She served on Air Canada's Indigenous employee council, where she participated in initiatives related to Indigenous representation in corporate communications.
 She retired from aviation to focus on her work in the restaurant industry.